raspberrypilearning/your-codeclub-story/en/step_5.md

 ### Overview:

 You're training an artificial intelligence (AI) system called an **LLM** that uses your stories to answer questions, and make a podcast with AI voices.
-But an LLM like NotebookLM doesn’t actually think, or understand *anything*: it just guesses what comes next in a sentence.
+But an LLM like NotebookLM doesn’t actually think, or understand *anything*: it just guesses what should come next in a sentence.

 The higher the 'temperature' set for the LLM, the wilder its guesses get.
 Use dice rolls to control the **temperature** of a story and see what your LLM comes up with!